Named Top Lawyers in Las Vegas by Greenspan Media Group/Vegas, Inc., and Desert Companion

 NOTE: In Washoe County (which includes Reno) our discounted fees have drawn some scrutiny from the Probate Commissioner.
 We will discuss Washoe County probate fees on a case by case basis.

-NOTE: In Nye County we either have to drive to Pahrump or Tonopah for a court hearing or appear by Court Call which costs $95.
-Accordingly, our Set-Aside fee for Nye County is $2000 instead of $1900.
-For bigger probate cases in Nye County we will discuss how to handle this fee.
+NOTE: In Nye County we either have to drive to Pahrump or Tonopah for a court hearing or appear by Court Call which costs $60.
+Accordingly, our Set-Aside fee for Nye County is $1960 instead of $1900.
+For bigger probate cases in Nye County we will waive this fee.
+The other counties in Nevada allow us to use regular phones to answer any Court questions, if necessary, in uncontested probates.

 In Nevada there are 4 levels of probate complexity and expense: